 Not all cannabis strains are suitable for outdoor cultivation.
 If you let nature run wild by letting a few plants flower without any technique, then it is best to choose photosensitive feminized cannabis strains with a short and fast flowering time.
-Cannabis with a long flowering time is often not recommended for outdoor cultivation, but by giving nature a helping hand, it is certainly possible to also achieve good results with these varieties outdoors.
-It will exceed your expectations when you can run strains with a long flowering period such as an Amnesia Haze or a Pure Chocolope in your joint that have fully flowered under the sun.
+Longer-running sativas?
+They’re not impossible.
+With an early start and a bit of light management you can push Amnesia Haze or Pure Chocolope all the way to full sun-ripened maturity.
+The payoff is worth it: huge, resinous colas with that unmistakable outdoor terpene depth you simply don’t get under lights.

 Start early and extend the season